OwenDa/portfolio-1/README.md

 ## Acknowledgements
 Acknowledgement and thanks are due to the author's assigned mentor for guidance gratefully received, as well as [Code Institute](https://codeinstitute.net/ie/) for tuition prior to the project inception.

-### Code Credits:
+### Code Credits & Resources:
 1. "Whippet Fact File" table composed with reference to [this tutorial by Mark Heath](https://markheath.net/post/simple-tables-with-css-grid-layout).
 2. Card design was partly based on this [W3Schools HowTo](https://www.w3schools.com/howto/howto_css_cards.asp).
 3. Favicon added by following [these steps](https://lazaroibanez.com/how-to-add-a-favicon-to-github-pages-403935604460).
-4. Picture source and use of AVIF was assisted by [this brief tutorial](Credit: https://www.youtube.com/watch?v=rO6rvbN37ZA).
+4. Picture source and use of AVIF was assisted by [this brief tutorial](Credit: https://www.youtube.com/watch?v=rO6rvbN37ZA) and [this write-up](https://www.finally.agency/blog/what-is-avif-image-format).

 ### Tools:
 1. [Material Design](https://material.io/)'s [Color Tool](https://material.io/resources/color/) was used in devising the colour scheme.